yonnyZer0/apify-review-scrapers/README.md

   "locations": ["https://www.tripadvisor.com/Restaurants-g186338-London_England.html"]
 }
 ```
+Data gotten from this mode needs to be deduplicated.

 # Disable pagination in reviews
 Optional parameter used for <b>switching off pagination</b> at reviews.
 It will override default settings of any mode.